Farewill Funerals: our terms and conditions

-We're responsible for any foreseeable loss or damage we cause you if we fail to comply with these terms - by breaking this contract or not using reasonable care and skill.
+We're liable or responsible for any foreseeable loss or damage we cause you if we fail to comply with these terms - by breaking this contract or not using reasonable care and skill.
 Foreseeable means it's obvious it'll happen or, if at the time we made the contract, we both knew it might happen.
-For example, we discussed it together during the sales process.

-We're not responsible for any loss or damage that's not foreseeable.
-We do not exclude or limit in any way our liability to you, where it’d be unlawful to do so.
+We do not exclude or limit in any way our liability to you, where it would be unlawful to do so.
 This includes our liability for death or personal injury caused by our negligence, for fraudulent misrepresentation, or any other liability that cannot be excluded or limited by applicable law.

 The Consumer Contracts (Information, Cancellation & Additional Charges) Regulations 2013 gives you the right to change your mind or cancel your order within a cooling-off period of 14 days, but you waive this cooling-off period when you return the paperwork we send you and we’ve started work on the funeral, or in the case of an urgent collection you have told us to start work on the funeral.